ShannonHicks0244/reference-website/README.md

 - none: completely removes the element

 14. Write a brief explanation of flexbox property
+- the flexbox property controls the flow and alignment of elements.
+It allows for more complicated layouts.
+- there is a parent element (the flex container) the properties are applied to, and child elements (flex items) that are affected by them
+` display: flex;`

 15. What are different types of flexbox properties and what is the major difference between them?
 16. Explain with code the use of flexbox property on a parent element and also explain the sub properties you might need for the flexbox property
 17. Write a code example on how you will use a flexbox property on a parent element with sub properties.